bob-anderson-ok/adv2reader/README.md

     for frame in range(rdr.CountMainFrames):
-        # To get frames from a CALIBRATION stream, use rdr.getCalibImageAndStatusData()

         # status is a Dict[str, str]
         err, image, frameInfo, status = rdr.getMainImageAndStatusData(frameNumber=frame)
+        # To get frames from a CALIBRATION stream, use rdr.getCalibImageAndStatusData()

         if not err:
+            # If timestamp info was not present in the file (highly unlikely),
+            # the timestamp string returned will be empty (== '')
+            if frameInfo.StartOfExposureTimestampString:
+                print(frameInfo.DateString, frameInfo.StartOfExposureTimestampString)
             print(f'\nframe: {frame} STATUS:')
-            print(frameInfo.DateString, frameInfo.StartOfExposureTimestampString)
             for entry in status:
                 print(f'    {entry}: {status[entry]}')
         else: